 \section{Almost flat Bott elements and Bott maps}

-In this section, we shall construct uniformly almost flat Bott generators for a simply connected complete Riemannian manifold with nonpositive sectional curvature, and define a Bott map from the $K$-theory of the Roe algebra to the $K$-theory of the twisted Roe algebra and another Bott map between the $K$-theory of corresponding localization algebras.
+In this section, we shall construct uniformly almost flat Bott generators for a simply connected complete Riemannian manifold of nonpositive sectional curvature, and define a Bott map from the $K$-theory of the $\ell^p$-Roe algebra to the $K$-theory of thetwisted $\ell^p$-Roe algebra and another Bott map between the $K$-theory of corresponding $\ell^p$-localization algebras.
 We show that the Bott map from the $K$-theory of the $\lp$-localization algebra to the $K$-theory of the twisted $\lp$-localization algebra is an isomorphism (Theorem \ref{twisted-bott}).

 Let $M$ be a simply connected complete Riemannian manifold of nonpositive sectional curvature.
 As remarked at the beginning of Section 4, without loss of generality, we assume in the following $\dim (M)=2n$ for some integer $n>0$.
 Recall that $\cA=C_0(M,\Cliff_{\bbc}(TM))$ is the $C^*$-algebra of continuous sections of the complex Clifford algebra bundle $\Cliff_{\bbc}(TM)$ of the tangent bundle of $M$ vanishing at infinity.
 Let $\cB:=C_b(M, \cliff_{\bbc}(TM))$ be the $C^*$-algebra of all continuous bounded sections of $\Cliff_{\bbc}(TM)$.